sofianedjerbi/BestViewDistance/README.md

 /vdist => Allows your players to see their own view distance.
 Need "view.info"

 Permission for update checker : "view.update"

+Bypass algorithm : "view.set.x" (3 to 32)
+(Example : view.set.15 set a view dist of 15 chunks)
 ```

 ## Config